justicephysics/humanos2.0/bohm-horizontal-future.md

 One day, our particular configuration will dissolve.
 Our bodies will return to the plenum.
 Our thoughts, as individual patterns, will cease.
 But the QPF will remain.
 It was here before we were born, and it will be here after we die.
 The energy that animates us is never lost; it is simply redistributed, absorbed, and eventually re‑condensed into new forms—perhaps new life, perhaps new stars.

 We are not permanent.
 But the ground of our being is eternal.
-This is not a cause for despair; it is a cause for humility, for wonder, and for a fierce commitment to use our brief, finite moment to contribute something real to the infinite—to add a page to the Virtual Nalanda, to plant a seed for the Space State, to leave the plenum a little more coherent than we found it.
+This is not a cause for despair; it is a cause for humility, for wonder, and for a fierce commitment to use our brief, finite moment to contribute something real to the infinite—to add a page to the Justice Physics Nalanda, to plant a seed for the Space State, to leave the plenum a little more coherent than we found it.

 The spirit that Bohm described, the breath that never dies, is the QPF.
 And we, for this brief stretch of ( $$X$$ )-steps, are its temporary, conscious expression.